Age spots, as Lady Macbeth said in Shakespeare’s famous play –

 IPL FotoFacial™ has those several advantages: reduction or elimination of age spots, treating broken capillaries and tightening the skin!
 This may take as many as 6 treatments and several months to achieve optimal effects.
 I highly recommend the use of the skin care regimen in addition to IPL as mentioned above.

-If you have any questions about this including cost (usually $250 per treatment at the time of this writing) please do not hesitate to give us a call at 828 627 2711!
+If you have any questions about this including cost (usually $250 per treatment at the time of this writing) please do not hesitate to give us a call!